IRDG2OI/seatizen-to-zenodo/README.md

 This will process the first session of the folder.

 #### Datarmor
+:man_student: You can find a use case example here: [seatizen-to-zenodo-example](https://github.com/alexandreBoy/seatizen-to-zenodo-example)
 1. Edit the **config.json** file with your datarmor paths as described below.
 2. Choose the right queue based on what you want to do: